Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-choosing-software-dependencies.md

 # Selecting software dependencies for workflows and software

 We often expect that a computational analysis we write at Arcadia will either be used again by another Arcadian or automated for high throughput studies.
+In these sorts of projects, we expect that the tools we use may one day be incorporated into a workflow or package.
 When this is the case, the software quality used in those analyses becomes more important than if the analysis is a one-off task used to generate a specific biological insight.

 ## Deciding when your task meets the re-use bar